 Once you add the HTML code to the TEXT editor portion of your WordPress site, you'll have an embedded video like the one below.

 GIFs are one of the most popular trends on social media.
 Have you brought GIFs into your blog visual mix yet?

-GIFs give context your your text.
+GIFs give context to your text.
 People use them to have conversations and express things with humor.

 “GIFs are becoming a more popular way for people to express their emotions and talk to their friends—they also allow us to share stories with our fans in their voice,” said Peter Callaro, group director of the social center for Coca-Cola North America.

-Beyond their popularity, the small, animated graphics are packed with insights for marketers to help shape future campaigns and creative.”
+Beyond their popularity, the tiny, animated graphics are packed with insights for marketers to help shape future campaigns and creative.”

 Here’s how to create one:

 - When your design is ready for downloading, click the Download button.

 - Toggle the dropdown menu arrow under File Type.